 Jan 31, 2006, 10:13 PM

 Guess somebody had to tell her - I was reading the nasties on this monster...

 Hey Tom & Labman, guess the appliance guys are invading!

 Applguy's GOOD!
 I've been out of the business a LONG time - but its hard to stay out of the "what's the matter with that thing"...

 Sep 13, 2007, 05:53 PM

 Washing machine fills with water then stop working

 It's most likely blockage in the hose attached to the pump.
-It's worth a look anyways.
-BE SURE TO SHOP-VAC THE REMAINING WATER BEFORE DICONECTING THE HOSE!
+It's worth a look anyway.
+BE SURE TO SHOP-VAC THE REMAINING WATER BEFORE DICONECTING THE HOSE!!
 Lol a bit of a mes I made last night :] gl

 Well I have to say thanks to you guys got my washer rolling and draining